YukiSkyex0/Struggle-Bus-Channel-Docs/docs/commands/Commands.rst

   Ask the Magic 8ball

 **!duel** *@Viewer*
-  Battle against another viewer, you can also but Phatcoin on the line on who will win the duel
+  Battle against another viewer, you can also but BowTato Chips on the line on who will win the duel

   .. code-block:: none